LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 To understand why low NAD+ makes you tired, you need to understand what happens inside your mitochondria when NAD+ drops.

-A landmark 2016 study published in Cell Metabolism demonstrated this connection in striking detail.
-Researchers found that long-term administration of nicotinamide mononucleotide (NMN) — an NAD+ precursor — mitigated age-associated physiological decline in mice.
-The treated animals showed improved energy metabolism, enhanced insulin sensitivity, better lipid profiles, and increased physical activity compared to untreated controls.
-The researchers concluded that maintaining NAD+ levels could be a key strategy for preserving metabolic health during aging [2].
+A 2016 study published in Cell Metabolism demonstrated this connection in detail.
+Researchers found that long-term administration of nicotinamide mononucleotide (NMN), an NAD+ precursor, mitigated age-associated physiological decline in mice.
+The treated animals showed improved energy metabolism, enhanced insulin sensitivity, better lipid profiles, and increased physical activity compared with untreated controls.
+The study is preclinical, but it helped establish the idea that maintaining NAD+ levels could support metabolic health during aging [2].

 But the story goes deeper than metabolism alone.
-A 2022 review published in the Journal of Clinical Investigation examined the relationship between mitochondrial dysfunction and cellular senescence — the process by which aging cells stop dividing but remain metabolically active, pumping out inflammatory signals that damage surrounding tissue.
+A 2022 review published in the Journal of Clinical Investigation examined the relationship between mitochondrial dysfunction and cellular senescence, the process by which aging cells stop dividing but remain metabolically active while pumping out inflammatory signals that damage surrounding tissue.
 The authors found that NAD+ depletion is both a cause and consequence of mitochondrial dysfunction, creating a self-reinforcing cycle: less NAD+ leads to worse mitochondrial function, which leads to more cellular damage, which further depletes NAD+ [3].

 This vicious cycle helps explain why fatigue in your 40s and 50s feels qualitatively different from the tiredness you experienced in your 20s.
-It's not just that you're doing more or sleeping less.
-Your cells are literally producing less energy — and they're producing more inflammatory waste in the process.
+It is not just that you are doing more or sleeping less.
+Your cells are literally producing less energy, and they are producing more inflammatory waste in the process.

 The NAD+ Decline Timeline: What Happens Decade by Decade